-This management's discussion and analysis of financial condition and results of operations is based on our financial statements, which have been prepared in accordance with GAAP.
+This management's discussion and analysis of financial condition and results of operations is based on our consolidated financial statements, which have been prepared in accordance with GAAP.
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities and the disclosure of contingent assets and liabilities at the date of the financial statements, as well as the reported revenue and expenses during the reporting periods.
 We monitor and analyze these items for changes in facts and circumstances, and material changes in these estimates could occur in the future.
 We base our estimates on historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Changes in estimates are reflected in reported results for the period in which they become known.
 Actual results may differ materially from these estimates under different assumptions or conditions.

 For further information regarding our critical accounting policies, see "Note 2 - Significant Accounting Policies" of notes to condensed consolidated financial statements and our critical accounting policies within the section entitled "Management's Discussion and Analysis of Financial Condition and Results of Operations" in our Form 10-K filed with the SEC on March 15, 2018.
-There have been no material changes, other than the adoption of Accounting Standards Codification 606 "Revenue from Contracts with Customers" during the three months ended March 31, 2018.
+There have been no material changes, other than the adoption of Accounting Standards Codification 606 "Revenue from Contracts with Customers" during the three and nine months ended September 30, 2018.

 ITEM 3.
-OUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK
+QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK a.
+Evaluation of Disclosure Controls and Procedures